-- Financial assets at fair value through profit or loss - Loans and receivables - Available-for-sale financial assets - Financial liabilities measured at amortised cost
+- Financial assets at fair value through profit or loss (FVTPL) - · Financial assets at amortised cost - Financial assets at fair value through other comprehensive income (FVOCI) - Financial liabilities at amortised cost

-Classification depends on the purpose for which the financial instruments were obtained / incurred and takes place at initial recognition.
-Classification is re-assessed on an annual basis, except for derivatives and financial assets designated as at fair value through profit or loss, which shall not be classified out of the fair value through profit or loss category.
+Classification is determined by both the company's business model for managing the financial instrument and the contractual characteristics of the financial instrument.
+Classification is re-assessed on an annual basis, except for derivatives and financial instruments designated as at fair value through profit or loss, which shall not be classified out of the fair value through profit or loss category.